French recovery on track as consumers unfazed by strikes

 Though strikes are hitting production in the energy sector, an output spike in April amid unseasonably frigid weather may help smooth out the average over the course of the quarter, impacting overall growth less than could be feared.

-"In the short-term, the impact of the strikes is probably very limited," COE-Rexecode's Ferrand said, noting that the much-more paralyzing strikes of 1995 had only shaved 0.2 percentage points off GDP.
+"In the short-term, the impact of the strikes is probably very limited," COE-Rexecode's Ferrand said, noting that the much-more paralysing strikes of 1995 had only shaved 0.2 percentage points off GDP.

 "At most we'll lose the extra 0.1 point we were supposed to gain from the higher number of business days this year."